osmond/plant-tracker/README.md

 The plant form offers live type-ahead suggestions and thumbnail previews for the name and species fields.
-Both pieces of data are fetched from the [OpenFarm](https://openfarm.cc) API.
-The previous GBIF integration has been removed, so the app no longer contacts `api.gbif.org`.
-Ensure outbound access to `openfarm.cc` is allowed or the suggestions and images won't appear.
+Both pieces of data are fetched from the [iNaturalist](https://api.inaturalist.org) API.
+The previous OpenFarm integration was removed because that service is no longer available.
+Ensure outbound access to `api.inaturalist.org` is allowed or the suggestions and images won't appear.

 ## Service Worker
 A small service worker caches the key pages and scripts so the app still opens when you're offline.
 During development you may need to disable the cache or bump the version in `service-worker.js` to pick up changes.